Unboxed-Software/solana-course/content/pda.md

----
-title: PDAs
-objectives:
-- Explain Program Derived Addresses (PDAs)
-- Explain various use cases of PDAs
-- Describe how PDAs are derived
-- Use PDA derivations to locate and retrieve data
----

 # TL;DR

 - A **Program Derived Address** (PDA) is derived from a **program ID** and an optional list of **seeds**